ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 * [Agile](https://developer.epages.com/blog/categories/agile/)

 Planning our content ahead not only saves us lots of unnecessary stress when it comes to fresh content ideas, but also lets us see the big picture.
-Therefore, we developed an editorial calendar to determine what colleague would cover which topic area for which date.
+Therefore, we developed an editorial calendar to determine who would cover which topic area for a respective publication date.
 Usually, we have a rough content plan for the next two months and try to publish at least four times per month.
-We soon created a rotating system to make sure that our different developer teams take turns in writing blog posts.
+We soon created a rotating system to make sure that our different developement teams take turns in writing blog posts.
 Here is an example snapshot of our editorial calendar:

 {% image blog/blog-editorial-calendar.png %}